uglykidmat/geonames/README.md

 ## Security information
 - `/status` is publicly available.
 - `/geonames/search` is accessible via a Bearer Token.
+- `/geonames/api` is accessible via a Bearer Token.
 - `/*` any other page is accessible via basic_auth.

 ## Api Documentation